senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Synopsis

-Using the AWS Cloudformation template in this repository, a developer can bring up an AWS stack to interact with Senzing's API server.
+Using the AWS Cloudformation template in this repository, a developer can bring up an AWS stack to interact with Senzing's API server in a secure manner.

 ## Overview

-The following diagram illustrates the AWS stack that would be brought up by the cloudformation template.
+The following diagram illustrates a Senzing stack that would be brought up by the AWS CloudFormation template.

 Using this stack, a developer could view the api documentation via swagger and access Senzing's api server to interact with Senzing.